mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

 on the solution trajectory.
 So we cannot entirely avoid the "searching" for the point at which the event occurs.

-To see a state even in action, let us consider the behavior of a bouncing ball bouncing on a flat horizontal surface.
+To see a state event in action, let us consider the behavior of a bouncing ball bouncing on a flat horizontal surface.
 When the ball is above the surface, it accelerates due to gravitational forces.
 When the ball eventually comes in contact with the surface, it bounces off